 The Town of Windham is served by a voluntary fire department located in North Windham.
 A two-bay garage houses equipment consisting of two fire trucks and a water tanker.
-The Windham Volunteer Fire Company is a member of the Tri-Mountain Mutual Aid.
-Emergency services in Windham are provided by the Londonderry Volunteer Rescue Squad, Inc. Both are volunteer non-profit organizations which are funded through donations and fundraisers.
+The Windham Volunteer Fire Company is a member of the Keene Fire Mutual Aid.
+Both are volunteer non-profit organizations which are funded through donations and fundraisers.
 The Town is part of the Enhanced 911 state service.
+Emergency services in Windham are provided by the Londonderry Volunteer Rescue Squad, Inc and Rescue Inc in West Townshend.